dlc/ttcsbrandon/README.md

 This code encapsulates the website for the Brandon, Florida branch of the Taoist Tai Chi Society of the USA.
 It is mostly a clone of the good work that Paul Peck did in his tenure as volunteer webmaster.
-The final site will live at http://brandon.florida.usa.taoist.org/, but has not yet been deployed.
+The main site lives at http://brandon.florida.usa.taoist.org/, but it is easy to pick up and move to another host.

 Building the Site
 =================